 It’s more as you sold your house than a security.

 You bought 10 Bitcoins for 1,000 Euro and sold them for 2,000?
 Your taxable income increased by 10,000 Euro.

 You bought one bitcoin for 100 Euro and ordered a 10-Euro-pizza when the price was 1,000 Euro?
 Your income increased by 9 Euro.
 In most cases, the tax rate for this is higher than for financial gains.

 However, there is a loophole.
 If you hold your coins for more than 1 year, you don’t need to pay taxes at all when you sell it.
 This rule was added to dis-incentivize day trading of other properties and stabilize prices by incentivizing holders.
 For cryptocurrencies it made Germany, and also the Netherlands, which apply the same rules, to tax havens.
 Some countries might have similar rules.
 In doubt, your tax advisor can help you out.

-If you use a good exchange and keep track of your trades, taxing Bitcoin is possible, but also a pain in the ass.
-You need to calculate every single profit, not just from trading, but also from using Bitcoins to pay for things.
+If you use a good exchange and keep track of your trades, taxing Bitcoin is possible, but also complicated.
+You need to calculate every single profit, not just from cryptocurrency trading, but also from using Bitcoins to pay for things.

 At this moment you should accept the fact that cryptocurrencies are something new and that you are no expert in dealing with your financial authorities.
 Go for a tax consultant, educate her or him about cryptocurrencies and look forward to talking with confused financial authority officials.

 If you’re reading this guide, you’re still early, enjoy investing in cryptocurrencies and trade safe!